Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 Adobe-Certified Signatures: What That Phrase Actually Means

-The practical effect: signed documents look immediately legitimate to anyone who receives them — clients, courts, regulators, banks, partners.
-There is no friction, no “is this signature real?” conversation, no chasing down a counterparty to manually verify.
+This works because a Certificate Authority on the Adobe Approved Trust List (AATL) issues QuickSigner’s signing certificates.
+The AATL is Adobe’s curated list of trust service providers whose certificates Acrobat recognizes automatically.
+As a result, the practical effect is immediate.
+Signed documents look legitimate to anyone who receives them — clients, courts, regulators, banks, and partners.
+So there is no friction, no “is this signature real?” conversation, and no chasing down a counterparty to verify it by hand.

 How Small and Medium Businesses Use QuickSigner